coditory/quark-context/README.md

 , that is:

 - lightweight, no dependencies
-- has single purpose and is not part of a framework
+- single purpose and is not part of a framework
 - provides both functional and annotation based API
 - has conditional bean registration mechanism